 - Variable fees depending on payment methods and volume

-Despite offering powerful payments solutions, subscriptions still need to be managed through either a seller-built work around or an integration with a third-party tool.
+Despite offering powerful payments solutions, subscriptions still need to be managed through either a workaround built in-house or an integration with a third-party tool.
 This means that while the payment processes can help you retain those subscribers, managing them can still be quite a manual process.

-Checkout.com is a widely recognised and fast growing provider in the payment space.
-It’s payment service is most commonly used by mid market and enterprise level businesses.
+Checkout.com is a widely recognized and fast-growing provider in the payment space.
+Its payment service is most commonly used by mid-market and enterprise-level businesses.